huaminghuangtw/Evergreen-Notes/Permanent-Notes/be-a-habit-and-routine-machine.md

 # [The 95% Compliance Rule by Sahil Bloom](https://x.com/SahilBloom/status/1832407335303835752)

 Focus on 95% compliance with any routine.
-It's high enough to get the benefits of the structure, but leaves room for the 5% chaos where a lot of incredible memories are made.
+It’s high enough to get the benefits of the structure, but leaves room for the 5% chaos where a lot of incredible memories are made.

 More often than not (= usually)